Connect tagged stream blocks and UHD sink

 - Make a burst tagger block that adds tx_?ob tags which is connected before uhd.usrp_sink

-#4 Updated by Sean Nowlan about 1 year ago
+#4 Updated by Sean Nowlan over 1 year ago

 I'd like to work on this if there are no objections.
 I have to do it anyway for some of my own applications.
 I have a fairly good idea of how I'd do it within gr_uhd_usrp_sink: